mrbarbasa/js-zombies/README.md

 eat(itemToEat)
 -----------------------------
 *Player eats a food item, restoring their health.*

+Player can only eat Food instances.
+Player can only eat food items from their pack.

 Remove itemToEat from the pack.
 Increase the player's health by the food's energy amount, but do not exceed the player's max health.